 The growing tips will soon give way to the first small leaves, called coin leaves.
 These leaves will float on the surface of the water as they begin the process of photosynthesis to help provide energy for the plant to grow.

 Within a few days the first aerial leaf will emerge from the water.
 At this time you can begin to raise the level of the water in the pot.
-When the weather outside has warmed up and chances of freezing have passed your lotus can be placed on your patio or put into your pond, preferably in full sun.
 Remember to plant the smaller varieties of lotus in shallower water than large varieties.

 Once aerial leaves appear begin to fertilize the lotus.